SovereignCloudStack/k8s-cluster-api-provider/README.md

   the cluster $CLUSTERNAME.
 It will also remove persistent volume claims belonging to the cluster.
 The script will return once the removal is done.
 * ``cleanup.sh``: Remove all running clusters.
+* `add_cluster-network.sh CLUSTERNAME` adds the management to the node network of the cluster `CLUSTERNAME`, assuming that it runs on the same cloud (region).
+  `remove_cluster-network.sh` undoes this again.
+This is useful for debugging purposes.

 For your convenience, ``k9s`` is installed on the management node as well as ``calicoctl``, ``cilium``, ``hubble``, ``cmctl``, ``helm`` and ``sonobuoy``.